Terms of business and information regarding our online services for home insurance

 Home Emergency Solutions costs £27.00, including insurance premium tax (IPT) charged at the current rate, and is supplied by General Legal Protection and underwritten by Amtrust Europe Limited.

 Excess Waiver Insurance, which is underwritten by AmTrust Europe Limited and administered by General Legal Protection Limited, includes insurance premium tax (IPT) charged at the current rate.
 The range of premiums is:

 |Level of Excess Protection||Total Premium|

-An amendment charge of £25.00 will be applied to any other changes, such as change of vehicle or drivers, payable when you instruct us to make the change.
+An amendment charge of £25.00 will be applied to any change of risk details, including cancellation outside of the cooling off period, payable when you instruct us to make the change.